 The state of the overall economy can significantly impact hotel operational performance and thus the Company's financial position.
-It is uncertain what the future affects of the COVID-19 pandemic will have on the overall economy or travel.
-In addition, the rise in inflation and corresponding increase in interest rates may also impact the overall economy.
+Global events as well as national and local events may impact travel trends and the operations of the Company's hotels.
+In addition, inflation and interest rates may also impact the overall economy as well as the availability of debt.
 A decline in travel or a significant increase in costs may impact the Company's cash flow and ability to service debt or meet other financial obligations.